siascone/ch-prepwork-git-reading/README.md

   - An email will be sent to your collaborator asking them to accept the invitation.

-4. Once a collaboration invitaiton has been accepted all collaborators can `git clone`, `git push` and `git pull`.
+4. Once a collaboration invitation has been accepted all collaborators can `git clone`, `git push` and `git pull`.

 ### Useful Git Commands and Vocabulary